abcdefghijklmnopqrmnopqrstuvwxyz/databaseproject/README.md

 To delete data, you just simply put ID into numericupdown and if theres ID that matches, it will be deleted.

 ### Import Data
 To import data, you needs to have **active tab, that matched table** you wants to import data into.
 Data can be imported inly in *XML* format and must match database table columns.
+Program contains folder with example *XML* file that can be imported.

 ---------------------------------------------------------------------------------------------------------------